 Eating can be a pleasurable experience and it's okay to eat foods you enjoy and indulge every now and then.
 But remember that food is also fuel—we should be eating foods that give us energy to get through the day.
 Look for foods with a low glycemic index, which allow sugars to break down more slowly to allow you to sustain energy throughout the day.

 "Consider how we feel after we eat a heavy meal or dessert.
-Our bodies absorb sugars from refined or processed foods more quickly, which is what leads to that sluggish feeling—a 'sugar rush,' Rachel Sugarman, DO, integrative and functional medicine physician at Main Line Health King of Prussia.
+Our bodies absorb sugars from refined or processed foods more quickly, which is what leads to that sluggish feeling—a 'sugar rush,' Rachel Sugarman, DO, integrative and functional medicine physician at the Dee Adams Center for Integrative and Regenerative Medicine.
 "You can avoid this feeling by opting for foods high in protein and fiber such as salmon, avocado, nuts, fresh fruits and vegetables."

 If you're feeling tired or sluggish, reaching for a cup of coffee can be tempting.
 After all, so many of us rely on a cup to help us jumpstart our day.
 But caffeine isn't always the best choice to help us feel awake and energized.

 "Caffeine from coffee is a stimulant and while it can be effective in helping increase energy levels, drinking too much coffee can lead to feelings of anxiety and restlessness.
 Opt for a cup of decaf green tea instead, which provides antioxidants that reduce inflammation and protect us from certain diseases," explains Dr. Sugarman.